 At present, there are several models of Barth syndrome, each of which has its own unique characteristics.
 All models show a cardiolipin dysfunction.
 For any questions or comments, please reach out to email@example.com

-Tafazzin Knockout Mouse (KO) is available via Doug Strathdee, Beatson Institute.
-Two articles have discussed the Tafazzin KO mouse, the first by Doug Strathdee et al (2015) describes the meiotic challenges in generating the model.
-The second by Bill Pu et al (2020) characterizes the model and and assesses the impact of AAV-TAZ gene replacement therapy as it relates to BTHS etiology.
+1) TAFAZZIN Knockout Mouse (KO) is available via Doug Strathdee, Beatson Institute.
+Two articles have discussed the KO mouse, the first by Doug Strathdee et al (2015) describes the meiotic challenges in generating the model.
+The second by Bill Pu et al (2020) characterizes the model and and assesses the impact of AAV-TAFAZZIN gene replacement therapy in a global and cardiac-specific KO models.

 Kdown mouse review: A critical appraisal of the tafazzin knockdown mouse model of Barth syndrome: what have we learned about pathogenesis and potential treatments?
 Ren M, Miller PC, Schlame M, Phoon CKL.
 Am J Physiol Heart Circ Physiol.
 2019 Dec 1;317(6):H1183-H1193. doi: 10.1152/ajpheart.00504.2019

 Cellular models of Barth syndrome have used shRNAs in rodent cardiac cells to lower tafazzin gene expression in different primary cell lines.
 The publications for these models are listed below.

 - He Q, Harris N, Ren J, Han X. Mitochondria-targeted antioxidant prevents cardiac dysfunction induced by tafazzin gene knockdown in cardiac myocytes.
 Oxid Med Cell Longev.
 2014;2014:654198.
 Epub 2014 Aug 27.
 (PubMed – Open Access)*